kingmaduka1/alx-system_engineering-devops/0x00-shell_basics/README.md

-The script that copies all HTML file from the current working directory to the parent of the working directory
+The script that switches the current user to user betty